1261385937/lite_rpc/README.md

 ## Note
 It is written by c++17.
 </br>Strongly limit the rpc func param number for avoiding mistake.
 If you want more func param number, please use std::tuple or struct package them.
 </br>rpc_server(typename Resource) is used for avoiding competition.
-If you make a special connection_pool for every parallel, you will not get competition, and the special connection_pool just need one item.
+If you make a special resource_pool for every parallel, you will not get competition, and the special pool just need one item.
 Usually the parallel number equal to hardware_concurrency.

 ## Dependence
 Boost.asio.
 Because of asio coroutine (prepare for c++20 coroutine).